arendst/Tasmota/README.md

 - Gijs Noorlander for his MHZ19 and SenseAir drivers
 - Emontnemery for his HomeAssistant Discovery concept and many code tuning tips
 - Aidan Mountford for his HSB support
-- Daniel Ztolnai for his inspiring Serial Bridge implementation
+- Daniel Ztolnai for his Serial Bridge implementation
 - Gerhard Mutz for his SGP30 and Sunrise/Sunset driver
 - Nuno Ferreira for his HC-SR04 driver
 - Adrian Scillato for his (security)fixes and implementing and maintaining KNX